Troop-364/T364-web/docs/pizza-oven-merit-badge/index.md

       Many different woods are not safe for cooking, so when in doubt, do not use it.
     </p>
     <ul>
+      <li>Do not use synthetic rope to make the snowshoe grill.
+Use grass or cooking twine.</li>
       <li>Do not build the oven with stones, especially river stones, because trapped moisture can make them explode when heated.</li>
       <li>Use food-safe, untreated wood for firewood and the pizza platform.
 Good examples include oak, birch, maple, and cherry.</li>
       <li>Do not use treated, painted, stained, glued, or pressure-treated wood.</li>